herschel666/selectize-scss/README.md

 [Selectize.js](https://github.com/brianreavis/selectize.js) is a great jQuery-plugin for displaying custom `<select>`-elements.
 Unfortunately it relies on LESS as a CSS-precompiler.

 As I personally rely on SCSS and I also want to be able to configure the design of Selectize.js by using variables, I made a port to SCSS.
-But beware: at the moment there's only the Default-theme available!

-If you need the Bootstrap-2/3-theme ported to SCSS, maybe you'd like to contribute and make a pull-request.

-1. Just fork this repository
-2. Checkout a new branch
-3. Write the Bootstrap-2/3-styles and make the pull-request.

-Thank you!
+## Installation

+You can either down the [ZIP-archive](https://github.com/herschel666/selectize-scss/archive/v0.8.5rc2.zip) or fetch it from the bower-registry:

+	bower install selectize-scss --save

+Thereby you'll get the whole package as **Selectize.js** is set as a dependency.

+## Bootstrap 2

+At the moment there's only the Default- and the Bootstrap3-theme, as there's no official SASS-port of Bootstrap2.
+If you're in urgent need for the Bootstrap2-theme, maybe you want to contribute?!

 ----------